ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 ================================

 Using the Python library `PyInstaller <https://pyinstaller.org>`_, it is possible to convert the app to an executable by taking a few precautions.
-Because it is necessary to have the VERSION of PyMAPDL for the app to work, the file need to be added next to our executable.
+As the PyMAPDL ``VERSION`` file is essential for the  of the application, the file needs to be added alongside the executable.

 Start by generating the `specification file <https://pyinstaller.org/en/stable/spec-files.html>`_ for the app.
+At the root of the project, execute the following command:

 .. code:: console